jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 Instead of Shiva-Shakti, it uses Yang-Yin.

-## The Religion of the Political Chinese: Confucianism
+## The Belief System of the Political Chinese: Confucianism

 Founder | Confucius
 --- | ---